 Community Connection We connect with our community through our annual Veteran’s Day Program.
 This is a special event each November to commemorate our Veterans through the gift of youth and music.
 We also connect with our parents and community through our Student Leadership Council.
 This organization has a focus on student leadership, service learning, and representing student needs.
 Parents of students on the leadership council participate bi-weekly to provide input and share in their student’s experiences.

-Data and Informed Practices: Finally, our school is a data school.
-Recognized for our famed “data wall”, students are tracked through their NWEA reading and math assessments three times a year.
-Individual interventions in math and reading are applied along with additional class time and supports for larger groups of students.
-However, our best interventions come first from our classroom teachers utilizing best practices through extensive formative assessment processes.
-There is nothing more effective than the constant assessment of whether students are learning what you are teaching and modifying your practice along the way to those ends.
+Data and Informed Practices Our school uses data-informed practices to help students achieve their highest potential.
+Students are tracked through their NWEA reading and math assessments three times a year.
+Individual interventions in math and reading are applied along with additional class time and support for larger groups of students.
+Our best interventions come first from our classroom teachers utilizing best practices in cooperative learning, innovative instructional practices, and ongoing formative assessment.
+Our staff believes that there is nothing more effective than the regular assessment of whether students are learning what you are teaching and modifying your practice along the way to those ends.